-This usually reduces the number of candidates to a relatively small number (only two remain after simple filtering of the saddles in Figure 16).
+This usually reduces the number of candidates to a relatively small number (only two remain after simple filtering of the saddles in Figure 14).
 In a favorable case where there are not many gaps in the boundary contour, another criteria that will do the work is to consider only those saddle points that are close to edge points, since it is obvious that the contour should pass close to an edge point.
-Selecting the right regularization constant wwill obviously filter out most of the saddles that are formed due to noise, yet will obviously introduce further constraints on w.
+Selecting the right regularization constant w will obviously filter out most of the saddles that are formed due to noise, yet will obviously introduce further constraints on w.
 According to our experience, selecting the right w for a smoothing effect reduces the number of saddles to the only interesting ones.
 Since we are dealing with a user interactive procedure, it is possible to paint the candidate saddle points on the image and let the user pick the right saddle among the filtered saddle points.
+Selecting the right saddle point will close the contour and segment the object.